 Substitution for Thai chili: Fresh/dried cayenne pepper, serrano peppers

 Tamarind (Asam Jawa)

 Tamarind is one of my favorite ingredients to cook with.
 It has a lovely sweet aroma and sour at the same time.
 Tamarind paste is often found in Asian grocery store and usually, we extracted the juice by using water.

 Calamansi Limes (Jeruk Limau)

 Another one of the essentials used a lot in Southeast Asia, especially in Indonesia, Malaysia, and Singapore.
 It has a much more fragrant aroma compare to regular limes (jeruk nipis).
-It is also much smaller in size compare to regular limes.
-There are calamansi juice available for purchase, but I never find them a great substitute.
-If you can’t find calamansi, I would rather suggest that you use regular fresh lime juice versus the store-bought readily extract juice.
+It is also much smaller in size compared to regular limes.

 Gula Jawa/Gula Merah (Unrefined Palm Sugar)

 Usually comes in a large block and dark brown in color.
 Gula Jawa is very commonly used in Indonesian dessert and sometimes cooking.

 Substitution for Gula Jawa: Coconut sugar, dark brown sugar

 Palm sugar is more commonly found being used in Thai, Vietnamese, Laos, and Cambodian cuisine.
 It is a refined version of gula Jawa if I may put it that way.
 Usually, comes in round block or disc and is light brown in color.